uber/nebula.gl/docs/api-reference/overlays/html-cluster-overlay.md

 Returns an array of objects.

 ### getClusterOptions()
-Override to return options used when instantiating the underlying [supercluster](https://www.npmjs.com/package/supercluster#options) object.
+Override to return options used when instantiating the overlay and thus the underlying [supercluster](https://www.npmjs.com/package/supercluster#options) object.